 The Late Period is considered by many to be the last gasp of the ancient Egyptian civilisation.
 It begins during the Twenty-sixth Dynasty (which partially overlaps with the Third Intermediate Period) and runs until the victory of Alexander the Great pushed the Persians out of Egypt.
 During this period there were times when native Egyptians ruled over the two lands, but there were also significant periods of foreign rule.

-After the fall of Assyria the Bablyonians invaded Egypt.
-After a short civil war an alliance was agreed against the other major player, the Persians.
-However, the allies were unable to contain the aggressive expansion of the Perisans and both Babylon and Egypt were conquered.
-For the first time Egypt in over two and a half thousand years was no longer an independent nation.
+After the fall of Assyria the Babylonians invaded Egypt.
+After a short civil war, an alliance was agreed against the other major player, the Persians.
+However, the allies were unable to contain the aggressive expansion of the Persians and both Babylon and Egypt were conquered.
+For the first time in over two and a half thousand years Egypt was no longer an independent nation.

 Dynasty Thirty was relatively peaceful and prosperous with a marked increase in construction, but the calm was short lived.
 The Persians were not prepared to give up on Egypt and (after a few failed attempts) they took back control in 343 BC.
 They had little time to celebrate their success, however, as Alexander the Great defeated them in 332 BC ushering in the period of Greek control.

 Dynasty Twenty Seven First Persian Period

 Dynasty Twenty Eight